GrabCrabD/3D_Viewer/README.md

 ## Introduction

-In this project I have implemented a program for viewing three-dimensional wireframe models (3D Viewer) in the programming language C/C++ with Qt.
+In this project I have implemented a program for viewing three-dimensional wireframe models (3D Viewer) in the programming language C/C++ and GUI implementation, based on Qt (OpenGL).
 The models are loaded from .obj files and viewed on the screen with the ability to rotate, scale and translate.
 The program is built with a Makefile(and cmake for Qt) which contains a set of goals: all, install, uninstall, clean, dvi, dist, tests, gcov.
-Examples of obj-files are stored in obj_examples
+Examples of obj-files are stored in obj_examples.

 ![3DViewer](materials/deer-gif.gif)